 Chickenpox is more serious in adults.
 If you have been exposed to a person suffering from chickenpox, and you do not think that you yourself have had chickenpox in the past, there may be some benefit to being vaccinated immediately: early vaccination may prevent the disease or make it less serious, and may protect you from chickenpox if you are exposed to it again in future.
 We are also able to perform a blood test to check your immunity, many individuals who are concerned about possible exposure turn out to be already immune.

-Children aged from 12 months to 12 years old: To ensure optimal protection against chickenpox, two doses should be given 12 weeks apart.
+To ensure optimal protection against chickenpox, two doses should be given.

 Varivax - Cost: £95 per dose (which includes the appointment fee)